nine degrees north

 “I must say that I found it rather enjoyable that you continuously remembered the world that you set up.
 It was clear that the type of story you were trying to tell was a coming of age, yet serious, tale along the lines of a “Stand By Me”.
 You tackled a lot of different issues and not just ones that applied to the time period.
 Things like teenage pregnancy, friendship, love, death, growing up in a different place and on a military base are all things that can either be related to by the audience or are interesting to watch because they themselves have never experienced.
 The issues you chose to tackle are the types of things that give a story like this depth and don’t underestimate how important that is in this type of story.”

 First comes the flash.
 Then silence.
-An explosion, brighter than the sun, expands in a split-second into a four-mile-wide fireball.
+An explosion, brighter than the sun, expands in a split second into a four-mile-wide fireball.
 And they called it Bravo.
-The Marshallese people have endured unthinkable deaths, radiation, nightmarish birth defects, all forms of cancer, and have been exiled from their homes.
+The Marshallese people have endured unthinkable deaths, radiation, nightmarish birth defects, and all forms of cancer, and have been exiled from their homes.
 Americans need to learn our part in this and how unnecessary these devices are.

 We destroyed their culture then stole their future.
 And now, thanks to climate change, Runit Dome in the Marshall Islands is sinking.
 Over 3.1 million cubic feet of radioactive material and lethal amounts of plutonium from our atomic testing program are stored there creating our own potential Fukushima nuclear disaster.